Day 3: Many Glacier to Waterton

 Big Chief Mountain Highway gains a couple hundred meters of altitude to give you a better view of Big Chief Mountain.
 I caught Suzanne early on, and Mark near the top of the climb.
 The van was stopped at the top; we took the opportunity to take photos and victuals.
 From the top of the climb to the Canadian Border, it rolls through free range land.

-In the Bay Area, cattle loose on the road would be the highlight of a ride; in Montana, it’s a huge disappointment.
+In the Bay Area, cattle loose on the road could be the highlight of a ride; in Montana, it’s a huge disappointment.
 I’d hear a crashing in the brush and see a big black form and immediately think, “awesome, a bear!”
 Cows are fine animals (especially ground up and on a bun), but they’re not in the same league as bears in terms of wildlife sightings.
 I experienced this disappointment several times before the Canadian border.

 I caught up with Nancy shortly before the border.
 We rolled downhill to Canadian customs and waited in a short line there.
 Since this was before 9/11, we managed to sneak through with our Swiss army knives and toenail clippers.
 We had a picnic set up on the other side–there are no establishments along Big Chief Mountain Highway.
 We had sandwiches, juice and Oreos while we took pictures at the Waterton National Park sign.
 (Waterton is the Canadian side of Glacier National Park.
 Canada is a different nation, you know).